The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 	2. It includes the library of C++ into the program before the execution of program

 - **conio**
-	1. It stsands for console input output
+	1. It stands for console input output
-	2. It is used to show the ouput on console window
+	2. It is used to show the output on console window

 - **void**
 	1. It is a keyword
 	2. It indicate that no one value is being returned by the function
-	3. If we use anyother keyword like `int, float, char` etc in place of void then we will use return keyword
+	3. If we use another keyword like `int, float, char` etc in place of void then we will use return keyword

 - **main**
 	1. It is the function which is called the entry point of any program